gallnt/glnt/math.md

-__Here are the courses I am taking this quarter (Winter 2024):__
+__Here are the courses I am taking this quarter (Spring 2024):__

-Math 171A - Introduction to Numerical Optimization: Linear Programming
+Math 171B - Introduction to Numerical Optimization: Nonlinear Programming

-Math 180B - Introduction to Stochastic Processes I
+Math 180C - Introduction to Stochastic Processes II

-Math 181A - Introduction to Mathematical Statistics I
+Math 181B - Introduction to Mathematical Statistics II

-Math 182/DSC 155 - Hidden Data in Random Matrices

 __Below is a list of math courses that I have taken in UCSD:__